WilliamAnimate/catgirls_anytime/README.md

 ## Legal

-I literally don't want to be associated with this shitshow (lmao).
-This is why I am licensing `catgirls_anytime` under the license whose name is literally "DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE".
+do whatever. this is licensed under the **DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE**

-This means you are allowed to do **ANYTHING** with this project, and you don't even need to give me attribution.